Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs.md

 ncn# NODE=ncn-x00n
 ```

-If the XNAME is known, set it now.
+If the component name (xname) is known, set it now.
 Otherwise it will be determined in a later step.

 ```bash
 ncn# XNAME=<xname>